In this exhaustive guide, I will break down all BMW X5 generations, highlighting BMW X5’s best years to buy and the worst BMW X5 years to avoid.

 The Neutral Years: 2012

-While still offering many of the technological and luxury features the brand is known for, this year’s model sat squarely between the early challenges faced by the 2nd-gen models and the refinements of the 2013 edition.
+While still offering many of the technological and opulent features the brand is known for, this year’s model sat squarely between the early challenges faced by the 2nd-gen models and the refinements of the 2013 edition.

 Powertrain options remained similar to previous years but with enhanced fuel efficiency and some tweaks for better performance.